 The club is one of 16 in the state, with just four in Western-Central New York.
 You can look for events and games, with regular play on Tuesdays, Thursdays and Saturdays.

 You don’t have to be a member to play; in fact, the club will sponsor you for three free games, then ask you to join if you wish to continue.

 And you don’t have to have any equipment, which is a lot more specialized than what you play with in your backyard.
-The mallet used, for instance, is much heavier and more purposeful, with a siege-engine look to it that belies the origin of the game itself, which was either in the early 1800s (in England) or the mid-1880s (Ireland).
+The mallet used, for instance, is much heavier and more purposeful, which belies the origin of the game itself, which was either in the early 1800s (in England) or the mid-1880s (Ireland).
 Lewis Carroll’s Alice and Cheshire cat mentioned croquet in 1865.